yochannah/carpentries.org/_posts/2020/12/2020-12-08-call-for-new-members-library-carpentry-advisory-group.md

 ### Interested?
 Apply Today!

 We encourage anyone who is interested to fill out this [short application form](https://forms.gle/4oMgJ2QQFtk3uvpDA) by **end of day (anywhere on Earth) Jan 18, 2021**.
 We are particularly interested in new members who represent groups or regions not currently represented on the Advisory Group (such as Asia, South Asia, Middle East, Latin America, and Africa).

+If you have any questions, please reach out to the Library Carpentry Advisory Group Co-Chairs [Ariel Deardorff](Ariel.Deardorff@ucsf.edu) & [Liz Stokes](liz.stokes@ardc.edu.au)